scottwoodall/scottwoodall.github.com/_posts/2011-06-25-jquery-mobile-keep-your-filtered-results-after-performing-a-backbonejs-sort.md

 ---
 layout: post
-title: jQuery Mobile: Keep Your Filtered Results After Performing a Backbone.js Sort
+title: jQuery Mobile Keep Your Filtered Results After Performing a Backbone.js Sort
 ---

 One of the features that [jQuery Mobile](http://jquerymobile.com/) brings to